 - Usopp in One Piece is the son of Yasopp, a crewmember of a famous pirate crew, the Red Hair Pirates.
 Both of them are avid sharpshooters, with Usopp using a slingshot in similar effectiveness to his father's gun.
 Luffy recruits him for that reason.

 - Many of the Robins are this in some capacity to Batman, but Dick Grayson is perhaps the closest to Bruce, as his own parents were murdered and Dick was motivated to get revenge on the ones responsible.
-Unlike most sidekicks of his era or the rest of the Bat Family he Robin doesn't have a bat or darkness motif at all since he was designed to be Plucky Comic Relief.
+Unlike most sidekicks of his era or the rest of the Bat Family, he doesn't have a bat or darkness motif at all since he was designed to be Plucky Comic Relief.

 - Spider-Man has a few.